cronvel/freedesktop-notifications/README.md

 <a name="ref.getServerInfo"></a>
 ### .getServerInfo()

-Returns an object containing server info, where:
+It returns a Promise resolving to an object of server informations, where:

 * name `string` the name of the server (e.g. "gnome-shell")
 * vendor `string` the vendor name (e.g. "GNOME")